LukeClancy/otterly_site/README.md

 # Otterly Site

 Site for [otterly js](https://github.com/LukeClancy/otterly/tree/main) documentation.
 Takes markdown and file names from my [otterly npm package's docs folder](https://github.com/LukeClancy/otterly/tree/main/docs) and converts them into rich html documentation.
-Can be repurposed with some work for other docs.
+Can be repurposed with some work for other projects.

 My goal here is to work with elixir/phoenix, look into technologies for quick iteration, test out otterly js, and create a good docs site for future projects.
 I want to work in surrealdb at some point too, but there will be some integration work there at some point as it doesn't play nice yet with phoenix.